Xilinx/PYNQ/docs/source/10_libraries_and_overlays.rst

    pmod_oled.clear()
    pmod_oled.write('Welcome to the\nPynq-Z1 board!')

-audio
+bitstream
 -----

-This folder contains the single audio class to use Line in and Headphone out.
-Please see `The Audio Video Overlay Section <7_audio_video_overlay.html>`_ to learn more about using audio.
+This folder contains the base.bit and the base.tcl.
+The abse.bit is the precompiled overlay and base.tcl provides the information of the hardware it is built from.

-video
+drivers
 -----

-This folder contains the HDMI class.
-Please see the `Base Overlay Video Section <7_base_overlay_video.html>`_ to learn more about using video.
+This folder contains various classes to support audio, video, DMA, and Trace_Buffer.

 tests